Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 20. Change to **Off** for Administrators and select **OK**

 21. Open Internet Explorer on **HYPERVHOST** and browse to the following URL.
-This will download the Azure Site Recovery Provider for Hyper-V
+This will download the Azure Site Recovery Provider for Hyper-V.

 http://aka.ms/downloaddra_cus